 So the best way to go is to buy some entry level stuff until you have a chance to try everything on at some tournament where vendors will be present.
 These days, our local competitions are drawing vendors to the site, because we’ve grown as a sport so much.

 Here is the minimum you should purchase: (Even more details are in our Parent Handbook)

 Mask: a lot of variations, it’s really up to you what you get.
 FIE masks will be rated at 1800 newtons, non-FIE anywhere from 500 to 1200.
-I’ve fired a 9mm round into an old FIE mask at a test range and it did not penetrate the mesh.
-They are that safe.
 The trick is washing them, some masks have a removable bib that you can put in the laundry.
 This is now my favorite mask because you can remove the pads and wash them.